-While attending courses and participating in campus life at Broome Community College, students may relax and enjoy breakfast or lunch there.
-Affordable dining options include Nirchi's, Subway and The Grill.
+While attending courses and participating in campus life at SUNY Broome, students may relax and enjoy breakfast or lunch there.
+Affordable dining options can be found at the campus food court.
+This will include soups, salads, sandwiches, pizza and more.
 Purchases may be made with cash or credit card.
-The BU dining plan cannot be used at BCC.
+The BU dining plan cannot be used at SUNY Broome.

 University and county buses are free to Binghamton University students.
-There are 3 express buses from Binghamton to BCC daily that are scheduled based on student schedules (when the majorityof students have classes).
+There are 6 express buses from Binghamton to SUNY Broome daily that run every two hours, starting at 7:20am and concluding with a return to Binghamton at 6pm.
 The express shuttles are supplemented by county bus transportation to and from campus.
 For complete details about free bus transportation, including route maps and schedules, visit Off Campus College Transportation (OCCT) and Broome County Transit.

-We realize that transportation is essential to your academic and residential life at Binghamton University and Broome Community College.
+We realize that transportation is essential to your academic and residential life at Binghamton University and SUNY Broome.
 While traditional freshmen living in residential halls at Binghamton University are not permitted to register and park cars on campus, Binghamton Advantage Program students can have a car on campus but must pay a parking fee.
-BCC also requires a parking fee to park on their campus.
+SUNY Broome also requires a parking fee to park on their campus.
 You will receive more detailed information about parking regulations, costs and how to obtain permits before classes start.
 A valid vehicle registration and driver's license will be required to obtain the parking permits in person.

 The Binghamton University parking permit cost can be viewed at:

-The Broome Community College parking permt will be $50 for the academic year (may be subject to change).
+The SUNY Broome parking permit will be $50 for the academic year (may be subject to change).

 Rental When Needed